Nemin32/Nemin32.github.io/other/_posts/2020-02-06-swinterview.md

 >As far as I know that was one of the fundamentals of the game coming together.
 It occurred before I was there either way so I can't really say when or how it happened.
 It was definitely a huge emphasis when they were pitching it to me.

 **Nemin:**
-Did Lorne Lanning ever speak to you what westerns were influencing SW?
+Did Lorne Lanning ever speak to you about which Westerns were influencing SW?

 > **David Fried:**
 >Nope...